AdrianAntico/AutoPlots/README.md

 <img src="https://raw.githubusercontent.com/AdrianAntico/AutoPlots/master/inst/logo.PNG" align="center" width="800" />

 ### Motivation
 I'm sick of looking up plotting syntax every time I build a plot.
 Even after thousands of plots developed, I still have to look up syntax.
 This package is intended to stop that behavior.
 The plots returned in AutoPlots are sufficiently good for 99% of plotting purposes.
-Further customizations can be easily handling by going back to source packages if needed.
+Further customizations can be handling by going back to source packages if needed.
 There are two broad classes of plots available: standard and model evaluation.

 ### Standard plots
 These plot types should be known to most, although there are some that might not fit that category, such as river plots.